hashicorp/terraform-provider-consul/docs/resources/peering_token.md

 ### Optional

-- `datacenter` (String) Specifies the datacenter where the peering token is generated.
-Defaults to the agent's datacenter when not specified.
 - `meta` (Map of String) Specifies KV metadata to associate with the peering.
 This parameter is not required and does not directly impact the cluster peering process.
 - `partition` (String)
-- `token` (String) Specifies the ACL token to use in the request.
-Takes precedence over the token used by the provider.

 ### Read-Only